hermanbanken/rp/intro.md

 One step ahead of data bindings is Reactive Programming.
 Besides reasoning over current values we can now model and reason about complete data flows.
 We can, without side-effects, count the occurrences of an event, or aggregate them, for example.

+## Different (F)RP libraries

+Each library and/or platform offers distinct features.
+To summarise some features:

+- Fran handles (continuous) time and its implementation abstracts away the required discretisation.
+- Rx is about async collections: it is the async dual of Iterables.
+- Elm is about pureness and writing Haskell for the browser, guaranteeing zero runtime exceptions, and offering for example a Time-traveling debugger.
+- Reactive Streams is like Rx, but with back-pressure built-in to the interface from the start.
+Only a specification.
+- Java Flow is an implementation of the Reactive Streams library, scheduled to be included in Java 9.
+Not yet available in release builds.

 ## Some History

 ### Esterel